muntasir-mahdi/muntasir-mahdi.github.io/_projects/Rover.md

 category: Undergraduate Projects
 ---

-This project involved the **design and fabrication of a fully functional Mars Rover prototype** capable of autonomous navigation, remote operation, and terrain adaptability.
+- This team project involved the **design and fabrication of a fully functional Mars Rover prototype** capable of autonomous navigation, remote operation, and terrain adaptability.
-It was part of the **University Rover Challenge (URC) 2015**, Utah, USA, and later the **European Rover Challenge (ERC) 2016**, Jasionka, Poland — both focused on advancing planetary exploration robotics.
+- It was part of the **University Rover Challenge (URC) 2015**, Utah, USA, and later the **European Rover Challenge (ERC) 2016**, Jasionka, Poland — both focused on advancing planetary exploration robotics.

 ---